BRCC Foundation 2018 Endowed Professors

 Sterling forbes scholarship luncheon

-Sterling Forbes had been in his last semester in culinary arts at the campus when a boating accident on False River suddenly took his life on May 16, 2009.
+Sterling Forbes was in his last semester in culinary arts at BRCC when a boating accident on False River suddenly took his life on May 16, 2009.
 He was just 22.
 Two of his friends were also killed that day on False River.
 His mother, Michelle Forbes has nothing but fond memories of her son who had an ever-present smile and a fabulous sense of humor.

 Alvin Ailey II, The Next Generation of Dance